Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Introduction

 A recent development to enhance the accuracy of LLMs’ output and improve the detection of hallucinations concerns retrieval augmented generation (RAG).
+RAG is a framework in which LLMs retrieve relevant information and incorporate it into their outputs, thereby enhancing the accuracy of the generated content \citep{yu2025rankrag} as well as transparency.
 For instance, OpenAI introduced its prototype, SearchGPT \footnote{https://openai.com/index/searchgpt-prototype/} in July 2024, integrating the robust generative power of OpenAI models with real-time information retrieved from the web.
-RAG is a framework in which LLMs retrieve relevant information and incorporate it into their outputs, thereby enhancing the accuracy of the generated content \citep{yu2025rankrag} as well as transparency.
-Against this backdrop, we sought to investigate whether engaging with contextual search results to assess content accuracy influences participants’ judgments of generated content, akin to the rationales for the introduction of RAG in LLMs.

-Specifically, we aimed to investigate whether users accept LLM-generated responses at face value or critically evaluate these responses by cross-referenc-\\ing the provided search results, updating their accuracy judgments accordingly.
-Despite the recent integrations of LLMs and contextual web searches, the role of web search results in enhancing hallucination detection remains understudied.
-In particular, research has yet to investigate the effects of simply presenting search results to participants, as compared to engaging them in the act of searching directly.
+However, it remains understudied (a) to what extent the provision of web search results can aid the detection of hallucinations, if ever, and (b) if it makes any difference how search results are retrieved.
+In particular, we aimed to examine how users’ active engagement in the retrieval process affects their responses to RAG, by comparing when search results are automatically presented by LLMs and when users are made to search for themselves.